 Ms. Huang is recognized as one of the “Top 1000 Lawyers of Foreign-Related Affairs” by the Ministry of Justice of PRC.
 She is identified as a leading individual in the field of Healthcare & Life Sciences in the year of 2019 by Legal 500.
 She is identified as a Tier 1 lawyer in the field of Healthcare & Life Sciences in the year of 2018 and 2019 by Legal Band.
 She was identified as a highly recommended lawyer in the field of Healthcare & Life Sciences in the year of 2017 by Legal 500 and was identified as a highly recommended lawyer in the field of corporate and M&A in the year of 2015 by Legal 500.
 She was also recognized as one of the 2017 A-List China’s Top 100 lawyers by China Business Law Journal.
 Moreover, she was recognized as one of the Top 10 Lawyers Returning to China after Overseas Study by the Beijing Bar Association in 2011.
 She has also received multiple KWM awards, including the 2015 Outstanding Cross-border Cooperation of the Year; the 2012 Outstanding Partner of the Year Award; the 2010 Outstanding Partner Award; and the 2006 Outstanding Lawyer Award.

 Ms. Huang is a Chinese qualified lawyer.
 Her working languages are Chinese and English.

-Ms. Huang obtained her LL.M. from the New York University School of Law, her Master in Law from the City University of Hong Kong and was a visiting scholar at the Harvard Law School.
+Ms. Huang obtained her LL.M. from New York University School of Law in the U.S., and her Master of Philosophy in Law (M. Phil) from City University of Hong Kong.
+She was also a visiting scholar at Harvard Law School.